Tarn (lake): Etymology

 The word is derived from the Old Norse word tjörn ("a small mountain lake without tributaries") meaning pond.
 In parts of Northern England – predominantly Cumberland and Westmorland (where there are 197), but also areas of North Lancashire and North Yorkshire – 'tarn' is widely used as the name for small lakes or ponds, regardless of their location and origin (e.g. Talkin Tarn, Urswick Tarn, Malham Tarn).
 Similarly, in Scandinavian languages, a tjern or tjørn (both Norwegian) or tjärn or tärn (both Swedish) is a small natural lake, often in a forest or with vegetation closely surrounding it or growing into the tarn.
-The name of the Tjörnin in Reykjavik, Iceland is also from a related word.
+The name of Tjörnin in Reykjavik, Iceland is also from a related word.

 The specific technical use for a body of water in a glacial corrie comes from the high number of tarns found in corries in the Lake District, an upland area in North-West England.
 Nonetheless, there are many more bodies of water called 'tarn' in the Lake District than actually fit this technical use.

 The Scots language word shon/shun ("a small loch") may too be derived from Old Norse tjørn, perhaps under the influence of sjø ("sea; fresh water lake").